- Director of Athletics

 The second year programme offers a variety of elective sport courses where officer cadets select one course per term.
 Each course includes instruction in 2 sports of the same genre (i.e. Stick Sports, Racquet Sports, Field Sports, Court Sports, Aquatic Sports)..
 The second year programme outcomes include learning the basic rules and skills of the sport so that they can lead a sport session for PT with military members in their future roles in the CAF.
 There is a practical skills assessment and rules quiz for each sport covered in the course.
 Further each OCdt will be evaluated on their skills as Class Leader.
 Class Leader responsibilities include sport session plan, session attendance and introduction, warm up, and cool down.
 The Class Leader portion is there to prepare OCdt to bridge the gap between being a follower in PT (I year) to being a leader in a sport or PT session (III and IV year).

 The third year programme exposes OCdts to a physical environment outside of their comfort zone in which they will develop self-confidence, self-efficacy, and leadership opportunities in a military skills and combatives environment.
 This is the aspect that RMC calls “education with a difference”.
-Skills covered include rappelling, waterborne training, and combatives training.
+Skills covered include platoon/troop physical training, indoor climbing, waterborne training, and combative training.
 There are practical evaluations in each of the three areas of instruction.

 ATH4 Enhancement Activity